jscriptcoder/sudoku/README.md

 # Sudoku
-Just having fun with this game and its algorithms ;-)
+Just having some fun with this game and its backtracking algorithm

-Work in progress...
+Yet to do: Sudoku Generator

+## API